Bal des débutantes: Character

-The ball introduces the world of high fashion to its invited débutantes, who are usually the daughters of well-known families.
+The ball introduces the world of high fashion to its invited debutantes, who are usually the daughters of well-known families.
 It can also be seen as an opportunity for fashion houses to achieve brand exposure.

 The young women wear haute couture dresses by European designers and overseas fashion houses.
 They all wear jewelry from the same jeweler.
 Some couture houses have produced special ball gowns for the event.
-In 2003, Carolina Herrera made one for Diana Mellon, and in 2014 Danish designer Jesper Hovring made a dress for Viola Mikkelsen.
+In 2003, Carolina Herrera made one for Diana Mellon, and in 2014, Danish designer Jesper Hovring made a dress for Viola Mikkelsen.
 In 2018, the Indo-French fashion house Lecoanet Hemant made a gown for Princess Ananya Raje Scindia of Gwalior.
 Jet Li's daughter Jane Li was dressed by Dior in 2019.

 In 2008, French actor Jean Rochefort's daughter Clémence made her debut wearing a Nina Ricci ball gown.
 Anna Cleveland van Ravenstein, on the other hand, had been modeling for Chanel for years before "Uncle" Karl Lagerfeld helped her to pick out a vintage gown for le Bal.